 "I am unsure that is true.
 I am, however, a monster."
-I smile at her to show her I do not hold her words against her.
+I smile at her to show her I don't hold her words against her.
 It will not do to have her panic.

 But she seems stronger than I thought she would be.
 Panic is not what I see in her eyes.
 It is resolve and defiance.
 Perhaps she has spent a little too much time around rebels and smugglers.

 "He will come for you," I say softly.

 She shrugs, and even that gesture is one of great loveliness.
 "If you say so."
 This must mean she is not sure at this point whether he will or will not.